LukeEmmet/GemiNaut/README.md

 * prettify links, headings and bullets

-# Free in virture of using web browser
+# Intrinsic features in virture of using a web browser

 * go back and forward remembers scroll offset
 * rich CSS styling and visual design